-While it is important for high school instruction in United States History to address all the Content Standards, teachers, administrators and their schools and districts should not feel bound to address them exactly as in the two-year sequence in the Framework.
-They may, for example, choose to teach an overview chronological survey from the colonial period to the present as a one-year course, followed by a series of case studies for deep inquiry into particular periods or topics.
-They may choose to design humanities courses that integrate language arts, the arts, and history and social science, selecting examples of literature, music, dance, and visual art that correspond to periods in United States history.
-They may combine standards from U. S. and World History in order to examine the United States in a global context or use the standards as a springboard for investigating current national events and connecting them to past events.
+It is important for high school instruction in United States History to address the Content Standards.
+Teachers may, for example, choose to use an overview chronological survey, a thematic approach, or use case studies for deep inquiry into particular periods or topics.
+They may combine standards from U. S. history and World History in order to examine the United States in a global context or use the standards as a springboard for investigating current national events and connecting them to past events.
+They may choose to design courses that also integrate language arts, the arts, and history and social science, selecting examples of literature, music, dance, and visual art that correspond to periods in United States history.
+52